siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 _Note: Need a definition of the state model.
 To include connected/available, active, etc._

+_Note 2: Motate will hide the chip-select semantics, so consider their use here as merely example.
+In the end, it will just appears as a series of SPI<b>n</b> channels._

 ####Multiple Control Channels
 What about cases where there are multiple logical "control channels?"
 Example: SPI-connected "front panel" device while there's a USB serial connection open and the data channel is an sd card.
 We would like the front panel to be able to "pause" and "resume" as well as get status reports while the USB serial is is still getting status reports and can control via some UI there as well.
   * Possible solution: One channel is **Data**, and might also be a **Control** (UC_3 mode) but all other channels _that are `I`_ are _also_ **Control**.
 IOW, Control is a broadcast (status reports, etc) and accept-from-anywhere of commands, but will reject GCode from any channel not **Data**.